J. Z. Knight: Ramtha

-"Ramtha" (the name is claimed to be derived from Ram and to mean "the God" in Ramtha's language) is a reputed entity whom Knight says she channels.
+"Ramtha"—the name is claimed to be derived from Ram and to mean "the God" in Ramtha's language—is a reputed entity whom Knight says she channels.
 According to Knight, Ramtha was a Lemurian warrior who fought the Atlanteans over 35,000 years ago.
 Knight claims Ramtha speaks of leading an army over 2.5 million strong (more than twice the estimated world population at about 30,000 BC) for 63 years, and conquering three-fourths of the known world (which was allegedly going through cataclysmic geological changes).
 According to Knight, Ramtha led the army for 10 years until he was betrayed and almost killed.

 Knight maintains Ramtha spent the next seven years in isolation recovering and observing nature, the seasons, his army making homes and families, and many other things.
 She says he later mastered many skills, including foresight and out-of-body experiences, until he led his army to the Indus River while in his late fifties (after having led his army for 63 years).
-According to Knight, Ramtha taught his soldiers everything he knew for 120 days, then he bade them farewell, rose into the air, and in a bright flash of light he ascended before them.
-Knight says that he made a promise to his army he would come back to teach them everything he had learned.
-JZ Knight says that in 1977 Ramtha appeared before her and told her he had come to help her over the ditch.
-JZ Knight claims to have become his first student of what she calls the great work.
+According to Knight, Ramtha taught his soldiers everything he knew for 120 days, then he bade them farewell, rose into the air, and in a bright flash of light ascended before them.
+Knight promised his army he would return to teach them everything he learned.
+In 1977, Ramtha appeared before JZ Knight, telling her he came to help her.
+She claims to be his first student in the great work.

 Teachings

-Ramtha is the central figure (the "master teacher") of Ramtha's School of Enlightenment, started by Knight in 1987 near the town Yelm, Washington.
-Classes (or "dialogues") had been held around the world for the previous 10 years.
+Ramtha is the central figure (the "master teacher") of Ramtha's School of Enlightenment, started by Knight in 1987 near the town of Yelm, Washington.
+Classes (or "dialogues") had been held worldwide for the previous 10 years.
 There are currently over 6,000 students of Knight's teachings.

 The four cornerstones of Knight's philosophy are: